A lecture note on covering theory in representation theory of algebras: Covering of quivers with relations

 According to this definition, if $G$ is a group of $(Q,I)$-automorphisms such that $G$ acts freely on $Q$, then the covering $(Q,I)\rightarrow (\overline{Q},\overline{I})$ of quivers with relations given in (3) of Proposition \ref{elementary-properties-of-projection} is indeed a Galois covering.

-Note that the covering map $f$ in Example \ref{a-covering-of-quivers-with-relations-but-not-Galois} is not a Galois covering since there is no nontrivial group of $(Q,I)$-automorphisms which acts freely on $Q$; we leave the reader to find a nontrivial Galois covering of $(Q',I')$ in this example.
+Note that the covering map $f$ in Example~\ref{ex:simple-example} is a Galois covering with group $G=\mathbb{Z}/2\mathbb{Z}$.
+However, the covering map $f$ in Example \ref{a-covering-of-quivers-with-relations-but-not-Galois} is not a Galois covering since there is no nontrivial group of $(Q,I)$-automorphisms which acts freely on $Q$; we leave the reader to find a nontrivial Galois covering of $(Q',I')$ in this example.

 We also remark that the original definition for Galois covering in \cite{MP1983} requests that $Q$ is connected and without double arrows and that the group action is admissible on $Q$, but in our general situation these conditions are not necessary.